-1. Place the trotters in a large pot with the carrots, celery
+1. Place the trotters in a large pot with the carrots

-, 1 teaspoon salt and peppercorns.
+, onion, bay leaves, thyme, 1 teaspoon salt and peppercorns.
 Cover with water and simmer

 until very tender, 3 to 4 hours.
 Remove the trotters from the broth.
 Strain